A note on the pedagogy

 Q: Is it possible to teach World Literatures in English?

-A: No, I am not teaching Indian, nor Pakistani, literature, and definitely not in the way an Indian academic would teach it.
-I am focusing on the literature written by Indian diaspora (see definition of Diaspora).
+A: No, I am not teaching Indian, or Pakistani, Sri Lankan, literature, and definitely not in the way a native-born academic would teach it.
+I am focusing on the literature written by the South Asian diaspora (see definition of Diaspora).

-Q: But are you sure your interpretation of their culture (Indian, or Indian diasporic) is correct?
+Q: But are you sure your interpretation of their cultures (Indian, or Indian diasporic) is correct?

-A: No, I cannot be 100% sure, and that is why I need to be careful in learning and researching about their culture.
+A: No, I cannot be 100% sure, and that is why I need to be careful in learning and doing research about their cultures.

 back